Explosive Evolution! Greymon (JP)

 Joe: “I shouldn’t wear these pants.
 They ride up when I do a lot of walking.”

-Yamato: “This place is dangerous, isn’t it?”
+Yamato: “This place is dangerous and strange, isn’t it?”

 Matt: “Those monsters don’t scare me!”